flaneur2020/stargzget/DESIGN.md

 ### 3. Caching Strategy

 **TOC Caching**:
-- Cache at ImageAccessor level (in-memory)
-- Keyed by blob digest
+- ChunkResolver caches parsed TOCs in-memory per blob digest
-- Persists for the lifetime of the accessor
+- Persists for the lifetime of the resolver instance

 **Why not cache file content?**
 - Files can be large (memory constraints)